 First responders put themselves on the line for us every day.
 A normal day for them is putting their lives and health—both mental and physical—at risk to help strangers.
-They witness unspeakable events and traumas regularly.
-This constant exposure to dangerous and traumatic situations increases the chances that they end up with mental health issues including drug addiction and alcohol addiction.
+They witness horrific events and traumas regularly.
+This constant exposure to traumatic experiences and dangerous situations increases the chances that they end up with mental health disorders including drug addiction and alcohol addiction.

-Firefighters, law enforcement officers including local police and sheriff, state troopers, and federal agents, paramedics, emergency medical technicians (EMTs), rescuers, military personnel are all considered to be first responders.
-A first responder is any individual with specialized training who is the first to arrive at the scene of an emergency such as natural disasters, accidents, or terroristic acts.
+Firefighters, law enforcement officers including local police and sheriff, state troopers, and federal agents, paramedics, emergency medical technicians (EMTs), rescuers, military service personnel are all considered to be first responders.
+A first responder is any individual with specialized training who is the first to arrive at the scene of an emergency such as natural disasters, accidents, or terrorist attacks.

 There are millions of first responders in the United States.
-And of these millions, some will develop mental health issues due to the exposure to the trauma associated with their lines of work.
+And of these millions, some will develop mental health issues due to exposure to the traumatic situations associated with their lines of work.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), 30% of first responders develop behavioral health issues as compared with a rate of 20% in the general population.
-These conditions include depression, post-traumatic stress disorder (PTSD), and substance abuse issues.
+These conditions include depression, acute stress disorders, post-traumatic stress disorder (PTSD), and substance abuse issues.

-Firefighters, law enforcement, and medical first responders are continually exposed to some of the worst of life.
-The constant stress, threat of personal harm, and emotional exhaustion from wanting to save everyone but being unable to do so directly impacts both physical and mental well being of these individuals.
+Firefighters, law enforcement, corrections officers, and medical first responders are continually exposed to some of the worst of life.
+The constant stress, life-threatening situations, and emotional exhaustion from wanting to save everyone but being unable to do so directly impacts both physical and mental well being of these individuals.

 There are some more commonly found mental health issues in first responders, but this list is by no means inclusive.